OOD-shreyas/project/README.md

-# Isaac Acosta, Cayden Haas, Eddie Brito
+Night Owls - Isaac Acosta, Cayden Haas, Eddie Brito

-# CSCI 428
+CSCI 428

-# Night Owls
+# **OwlGuard**

-Topic: Zero Trust Management

-Zero Trust Management is a strategic approach to cybersecurity that operates on the principle "never trust, always verify."
-This model dictates that no entity inside or outside the network is trusted by default, and verification is required from everyone trying to access resources on the network.
-This concept is becoming increasingly important as organizations face cyber threats and traditional security models fall short.

-Design:
+It is a password manager application designed to securely store your passwords.

+## **Implementation:**

-Focuses on strict access controls and verification processes.
+Focuses on the verification process.

--   Least Privilege Access: Ensuring that users and systems have only the minimum level of access necessary to perform their tasks.

--   Micro-segmentation: Dividing the network into small, secure zones to control traffic flow and limit access.

--   Multi-factor Authentication (MFA): Implementing multiple layers of authentication to verify the identity of users and devices.
+- Two-Factor Authentication (2FA): Implementing 2 layers of authentication to verify the identity of users and devices.
+  - Password
+  - QR Code - leads to a passcode

+- Using Authentication Apps: Add an account by scanning the QR code.
+  - Examples: Duo, Google Authenticator, Authy, and etc..
--   Continuous Monitoring and Validation: Regularly verifying the security posture of all devices and endpoints.
+  - Dynamic Passcode Generation: Continuously generating new authentication codes for all devices and endpoints.

-In Java, there is a library called Spring Security; its architecture could leverage authentication and authorization and microservices to create isolated and secure zones.
-Each service is a gatekeeper, ensuring access is granted only after rigorous authentication and authorization.

-Idea:

-Our core idea revolves around creating a Java-based application that embodies the Zero Trust principles.
-This application could be a web service or an application where access to different services requires passing through multiple layers of security checks.
-The application will use Java's security frameworks and libraries to implement features like MFA, encryption, and secure API gateways.

-Challenges/Problems:

-1. Adopting a zero-trust architecture requires a significant overhaul of existing systems, which can be complex and resource-intensive when trying to implement.

-2. Ensuring compatibility and integrating Zero Trust principles with older legacy systems can pose significant challenges.

-3. The multiple security checks and encryption layers can introduce latency, affecting the system's performance.

-4. Balancing security with user convenience is critical.
-Overly stringent security measures can hinder user experience and productivity.
+## **Design:**

+- Login page
+  - Username
+  - Password
+  - 2FA Code (shows up after 2FA is enabled)
+  - Login button

+- Home page
+  - Password Log
+    - Add password
+    - Show password
+    - Delete password
+  - Update/Enable 2FA
+    - Generates QR Code
+    - Set 2FA Code
+  - Logout button